microsoft/pxt-mkc/README.md

 mkc download https://.....
 ```

+### mkc validateBlockStrings

+Validates block strings to ensure they align with the function definition they're decorating.

 ## Advanced Configuration

 The `init` commands creates a `mkc.json` file that you can also use for additional configurations.